 Toys: Risk assessment and the European Toy Safety Directive

-On the 28th June and the 7th November, SATRA will be hosting one-day seminars to discuss the testing of toys to the European Toy Safety Directive (2009/48/EC).
-Each seminar will outline the requirements of the Directive and the information that should be included within a technical file.
-A practical risk assessment session, discussing hazards associated with specific toys and children’s products, will conclude the morning session before a complimentary buffet lunch.
+On 7th November, SATRA will be hosting a one-day seminar to discuss the testing of toys to the European Toy Safety Directive (2009/48/EC).
+The seminar will outline the requirements of the Directive and the information that should be included within a technical file.
+The morning session will also include discussions about when toy testing is considered appropriate due diligence for non-toy items.
+The EN 71 series of standards including testing demonstrations will conclude the morning presentation before a complimentary lunch.

-9:45 The Toy Safety Directive and CE Marking
+- The Toy Safety Directive and CE marking, General Product Safety Directive

 - Location: Kettering, UK

 - Price: Members GBP 20 (plus VAT where applicable)